evernym/verity-sdk/docs/howto/python-verity-flow.md

 2. Send the Credential once the holder sends a `accept-request` - This is automated in the sdk

 ## Request Proof Presentation
-When an entity wants another party to prove specific things by providing self attested information or information corresponding to an already issued credential, the Proof Presentation protocol is used.
+When an entity requests a party prove specific things by providing self attested information or information corresponding to an already issued credential, the Proof Presentation protocol is used.

-* `issuer_did`: received in the IssuerSetup response [Issuer Setup](../howto/python-verity-flow.md#Setting up an Issuer identity)
+* `issuer_did`: received in the IssuerSetup response [Issuer Setup](../howto/python-verity-flow.md#setting-up-an-issuer-identity)
-* `for_did`: received in the create Relationship response [Create Relationship](../howto/python-verity-flow.md#Creating an Invitation with Relationship Protocol)
+* `for_did`: received in the create Relationship response [Create Relationship](../howto/python-verity-flow.md#creating-an-invitation-with-relationship-protocol)
 ```python
 global issuer_did